-The effect of false lashes can be game changing, whether worn alone or with a dramatic smoky eye.
-Sometimes (or most times), however, we're just too lazy to deal with all that messy glue and waiting around for it to get perfectly tacky.
+The effect of false lashes can be game-changing, whether worn alone or with a dramatic smoky eye.
+Sometimes (or most times), however, we're just too lazy to deal with all that messy glue and wait around for it to get perfectly tacky.
 I know I am.

 There are quite a few brands on the market that claim to give a false-lash effect, but I have not found one that gives me the effect that I desired until I found the two-step Physician's Formula Kit.

 Of course, no mascara is going to be able to add new lashes like a pair of falsies will (especially depending on the type), but ones that include fiber, expanding, or tubing technologies can come close to mimicking the added volume and length.

 2 Products and 3 Simple Steps

 The Physician's Formula lash kit features two products:

 I always start off by separating my lashes.
 Still, sometimes no matter how hard we try to prevent it, mascara can make lashes clump together.
 Just make sure to comb through them with a spoolie after application to ensure your lashes aren't sticking together.

 One full application consists of:

 In this way, the fibers are attached to the lashes by being sandwiched between two coats of mascara.

 - Swipe each section, all the way from your inner, to your outer lashes with the mascara.
 Using the tip ensures that you can catch every single lash and build them up.